kechcole/Blog-App/README.md

 ![Form](./images/14.3NewLogutPage.png) | ![Form error](./images/14.4NewLoginPage.png)

 #### 6.5 Create Profile Page.
-A profile page is neccesary to ensure that a user must sign up or log in so as to acess the application.
+A profile page is necessary to ensure that a user must sign up or log in so as to access the application.
 This page displays user biodata i.e profile images.
 The bigger advantage is that is sets a restriction on certain routes i.e one must be signed and logged in to view the home page and other app features.

 Create function, in the app view, that renders the page.
 ```python